The 8 ACTUAL Reasons Why Your Guitar Strings Are Breaking (No 6 We’ve All Done)

 Q. What's the best way to change guitar strings?

-Follow this tried and tested method: For the 3 bass strings: Hold the new string at slight tension, and cut it a distance of 1 tuning posts past the one you're re-stringing.
-Make sure the winds are going down and not over the top of the peg.
-This way you'll nicely end up with around 2-3 winds.
+Follow this tried and tested method: For the three bass strings: Hold the new string at slight tension, and cut it a distance of 1 tuning post past the one you’re re-stringing.

-For the 3 top strings: Hold the new string at slight tension, and cut it a distance of 1.5 tuning posts past the one you're re-stringing.
 The extra distance keeps the string below the tuner post hole.
 Make sure the winds are going down and not over the top of the peg.
-You'll end up with around 3-5 winds.
+You’ll end up with around 3-5 winds.

 How To Change Your Acoustic Guitar Strings

-If you want to know the best way to change you acoustic guitar strings and are wondering if it is easy or hard, watch the video below that shows you the best method that make acoustic guitar string changing a cinch.
+If you want to know the best way to change your acoustic guitar strings and are wondering if it is easy or hard, watch the video below that shows you the best method that make acoustic guitar string changing a cinch.

 How To Change Your Electric Guitar Strings

 Watch the best method for changing electric guitar strings below care of the guys over at Fender.
-Changing strings is easy and straightforward - once you know how...
+Changing strings is easy and straightforward – once you know how.

-Guitar String Changing Tools
+➡️ Recommended String Changing Tools

 What a boring job changing guitar strings is.

-If you've got more than one guitar in your collection, or even if you just have one but value your time and sanity, treat yourself to one of our recommended string changing tools below.
+If you’ve got more than one guitar in your collection, or even if you just have one but value your time and sanity, treat yourself to one of our recommended string-changing tools below.

 Who fancies taking 20 minutes to change their strings when you can do it in just 2 minutes?
 Avoid the hard work, and make life easier.
 Go on.
 You know you want another guitar gadget.